-- At the time the complaint is received, the person who received the complaint will document the details of the complaint.
-Information should be documented exactly as received, in quotes as possible.
-Documentation must be accurate, precise and legible, and include the staff member's printed name, signature, and date/time of the incident.
-(Who, where, what, and when.) - The staff immediately informs the Program Director or another available Director, who immediately shares the information with the Human Resources Director and the Executive Director. - In accordance with the Massachusetts Department of Early Education and Care ("EEC") regulations, the person named in the complaint is not permitted to work with children and may be placed on administrative leave by the Human Resources Director until a Department of Children and Families (DCF) investigation is completed. - In case of any allegation of abuse or neglect involving a child while in the care of our program, the supervisor or designee will also immediately notify that child's parent. - The Program Director or designee reports the complaint to DCF and EEC.
-The Program Director or designee informs the Office of Head Start Regional Office of the nature of the report no later than seven calendar days following the incident. - Additional interviews with staff involved will be conducted by the Director of Human Resources and appropriate program staff. - Upon completion of the interviews and/or results of the investigation by DCF and EEC, the Human Resources Director decides whether or not the person named in the complaint is subject to disciplinary action according to CAPV's personnel practices, up to and including immediate dismissal.
+• At the time the complaint is received, the person who received the complaint will document the details of the complaint.
+Information should be documented exactly as received, in

-In the case of an allegation that is "unsupported" through an investigation by DCF and EEC, and with permission of Human Resources, DCF, and EEC, the staff member may return to their regular duties with children.
+- The staff immediately informs the Program Director or another available Director, who immediately shares the information with the Human Resources Director and the Executive Director. - In accordance with the Massachusetts Department of Early Education and Care ("EEC") regulations, the person named in the complaint is not permitted to work with children and may be placed on administrative leave by the Human Resources Director until a Department of Children and Families (DCF) investigation is completed. - In case of any allegation of abuse or neglect involving a child while in the care of our program, the supervisor or designee will also immediately notify that child's parent. - The Program Director or designee reports the complaint to DCF and EEC.
+The Program Director or designee reports, as appropriate, to the responsible HHS official immediately but no later than 7 calendar days following the incident, related to: or as soon as practical, related to significant incidents affecting the health and safety of program participants. - Additional interviews with staff involved will be conducted by the Director of Human Resources and appropriate program staff. - Upon completion of the interviews and/or results of the investigation by DCF and EEC, and/or OHS, the Human Resources Director decides whether or not the person named in the complaint is subject to disciplinary action according to CAPV's personnel practices, up to and including immediate dismissal. - In the case of an allegation that is "unsupported" through an investigation by DCF and EEC, and/or OHS and with permission of Human Resources, DCF, and EEC, the staff member may return to their regular duties with children.
 Upon their return to work, a new Background Record Check (BRC) with the Department of Children and Families, Sex Offender Registry Information (SORI) check, and Fingerprint based national CORI's will be processed.